mrdbourke/pytorch-deep-learning/README.md

 There's a reason the course motto's include *if in doubt, run the code* and *experiment, experiment, experiment!*.

-My whole goal is to get you to do one thing: learn machine learning by writing PyTorch code.
+My whole goal is to help you to do one thing: learn machine learning by writing PyTorch code.

 The code is all written via [Google Colab Notebooks](https://colab.research.google.com) (you could also use Jupyter Notebooks), an incredible free resource to experiment with machine learning.